Polymer/tattoo/README.md

                                configuration values.
 Command-line options flags
                                supercede values in file where they differ.
 If file is missing, Tattoo will ignore.
+  -C, --color string           Set to "off" if you do not want color in your
+                               output.
+Defaults to "on".
   -g, --github-token string    Provide github token via command-line flag
                                instead of "github-token" file.
   -v, --verbose                Set to print output from failed tests.